corvettelover66/7d2dModEdit/README.md

 - = Not Important

 EASY:

 -Add a setting to change the search box threshold +Force on focus when opening a direct edit window
 +Add a checkbox to stop updates in the XmlOutputBox +Add a small edit text window for storing values.
 +add a file menu to delete all empty files.
 ++Entity Class Search box crashes the app
++Add a save object menu context to the NewObject Main Combo Box +
++Add a cache for search trees.

 MEDIUM:
 -Add a button to open xml files in an external program.